Updated as of January 2020.

-While DPC is a niche market, it’s experiencing considerable growth.
-As of 2014, over 4,400 doctors in the U.S. had transitioned to direct health care, a significant increase from just 146 in 2005.
-More than 30 doctors in North Carolina practice DPC.
+- While DPC is a niche market, it is experiencing considerable growth.
+As of 2019, there were 1,117 DPC offices in the country, up from 125 in 2014, and 53 physicians in North Carolina who practice DPC.

 - DPC is an appealing health care option for patients because it is price-transparent and affordable.
-Industry-wide data show that the average monthly membership is $75.
+Industry-wide data show that the average adult monthly membership is $82, and 82 percent of family memberships cost between $50 and $225.
 In return, patients have quicker access to primary care services such as comprehensive annual physicals, EKG testing, joint injections, laceration repairs, and skin biopsies.
 North Carolina practices can even dispense prescription drugs in-house at wholesale cost.

-- Policymakers should pass legislation that simply states that direct care providers do not act as a risk-bearing entity so that patients’ monthly DPC membership fees are not classified as an insurance premium.
-To date, 23 states have enacted legislation that specifically defines DPC as not acting as insurance.
-This would protect DPC providers from Department of Insurance regulations and keep costs low for patients.
+- Policymakers should pass legislation that states direct care providers do not act as a risk-bearing entity so that patients’ monthly DPC membership fees are not classified as an insurance premium.
+To date, 26 states have enacted legislation that specifically defines DPC as not acting as insurance.
+This would protect DPC providers from North Carolina Department of Insurance regulations and keep costs low for patients.